cliffkibz/Alx_DjangoLearnLab/README.md

-# Django Learning Lab - ALX
+# Introduction to Django - Django Learning Lab - ALX

-This repository contains Django learning projects and exercises for the ALX Django course.
+This repository contains the **Introduction to Django** project and other Django learning exercises for the ALX Django course.

-## Projects

-### Introduction to Django
+## Introduction to Django Project

-Located in the `Introduction_to_Django` directory, this project demonstrates the basic Django development environment setup.
+The main project in this repository is the **Introduction to Django** development environment setup, which demonstrates the basic Django project structure and configuration.

-#### Project Structure
+### Project Structure
 ```
 Introduction_to_Django/
 ├── LibraryProject/              # Django project directory